Geriatric Medicine & Palliative Care Current Research

 Our research team is investigating the relationship between hearing loss and acute care and the impact of hearing loss mitigation strategies on health service use and health status.
 We are identifying hearing impairment prevalence, assessing its relationship to cognitive impairment and adverse health outcomes, and testing the influence of mitigation strategies on adverse outcomes.

 We are evaluating primary care clinical practice interventions in diabetes and other chronic diseases and the interrelationship between chronic diseases and dementia.
-We are also investigating how care can address what matters most to people with multiple chronic conditions.

 Center scientists are engaged in cutting-edge, technologically supported interventions to address chronic conditions.